 Organized Planning– The formation of a definite practical plan or plans through which desire can be turned into reality

-You can see for yourself around you the result of the application of these principles by a group of courageous men.
+You can see around you the result of the application of these principles by a group of courageous men.

-The beginning of the use of this power was the Master Mind Group formed by Samuel Adams, Richard Henry Lee, and John Hancock.
-This led to organizing the Committee of Correspondence.
-They put the hearts, minds, souls, and bodies of the members together in one definite decision to settle their difficulty with the British once and for all.
+Samuel Adams, Richard Henry Lee, and John Hancock began to use this power in a Master Mind Group.
+It led to organizing the Committee of Correspondence.
+They put the hearts, minds, souls, and bodies of the members together in one definite decision.
+Notably, it was to settle their difficulty with the British once and for all.
 The committee arranged for a meeting of the First Continental Congress in September of 1774.
 This was a Master Mind Group of 56 courageous men.
 They were immune to fear, blind to the possibility of failure, and willing to stake their entire existence on the attainment of their goal.

-These 56 men desired freedom more than anything else and made a definite decision to draw up and sign a Declaration of Independence.
-This is the greatest decision of all time, at least as far as any American is concerned.
+These 56 men desired freedom more than anything else.
+And so they made a definite decision to draw up and sign a Declaration of Independence.
+This is the greatest decision of all time.
+At least as far as any American is concerned.
 What is it that YOU desire more than anything else?
 (This will be the most important decision you ever make!)

 This desire and decision insured the success of Washington’s armies because the spirit of the decision was in the heart of every soldier who fought with him.
 It is this spirit which leads to an internal power which recognizes no such thing as failure.
 It was the feelings and emotions behind the desire for freedom, mixed with faith which gave birth to our nation and changed the face of history.
 Don’t have any doubts as to your ability to accomplish what you want!
 Do you?

 In this history of our country, this great lesson in personal achievement is plainly taught.
-The real forces of Desire, Decision, Faith, Persistence, Master Mind Group, and Organized Planning are what ensured us freedom.
+Freedom was ensured us through the real forces of Desire, Decision, Faith, Persistence, Master Mind Group, and Organized Planning.

 These same forces can be used by every person who surmounts the difficulties of life and forces life to pay whatever price is asked.
 READ THIS AGAIN!